Decidable (Ac)counting with Parikh and Muller: Adding Presburger Arithmetic to Monadic Second-Order Logic over Tree-Interpretable Structures

-\begin{proposition} For any positive Diophantine equation $\mathcal{D}$, satisfaction of $\varphi_\mathcal{D}$ over (finite or infinite) labeled trees coincides with solvability of $\mathcal{D}$.
-Consequently, satisfiability of the class of \thelogic sentences of the shape $\varphi_\mathcal{D}$ is undecidable. \end{proposition}
+\begin{restatable}{proposition}{undecidable} For any positive Diophantine equation $\mathcal{D}$, satisfaction of $\varphi_\mathcal{D}$ over (finite or infinite) labeled trees coincides with solvability of $\mathcal{D}$.
+Consequently, satisfiability of the class of \thelogic sentences of the shape $\varphi_\mathcal{D}$ is undecidable. \end{restatable}